Seven careers you can enter with any degree

 What you’ll do

-Investment bankers help companies to achieve their financial goals, whether that’s to merge with another company, begin a big project, or increase profitability.
+Investment bankers help companies to achieve their financial goals.
 They provide their clients with expert advice and serve as a link between the company and its investors.

 You could work for an international investment bank (such as Goldman Sachs), the investment banking department of a large commercial bank (such as Deutsche Bank), or a specialist independent investment bank (such as Lazard and Rothschild).